Verizon’s new TV streaming box has a bizarre omission: a little streaming platform called Netflix

 We’ve reached out to Verizon to ask about this and will update this post if we hear back.

-With or without Netflix, the Stream TV will still be a tough sell compared to cheaper and more capable devices such as Roku’s Streaming Stick+ and Amazon’s Fire TV Stick 4K, both of which cost $50.
+With or without Netflix, the Stream TV will still be a tough sell compared to cheaper and more capable devices such as Roku’s Streaming Stick Plus and Amazon’s Fire TV Stick 4K, both of which cost $50.
 That said, if you happen to live in one of the few areas where Verizon offers 5G home internet service, you can get a Stream TV box for free.